awsdocs/amazon-redshift-developer-guide/doc_source/r_ddm-svv.md

 You can access the following DDM related system views with the [https://docs.aws.amazon.com/redshift/latest/dg/r_roles-default.html](https://docs.aws.amazon.com/redshift/latest/dg/r_roles-default.html) role:
 +  [SVV\_MASKING\_POLICY](r_SVV_MASKING_POLICY.md)

-   Use the SVV\_MASKING\_POLICY to view all masking policies created on the cluster\.
+   Use the SVV\_MASKING\_POLICY to view all masking policies created on the cluster or workgroup\.
 +  [SVV\_ATTACHED\_MASKING\_POLICY](r_SVV_ATTACHED_MASKING_POLICY.md)

   Use the SVV\_ATTACHED\_MASKING\_POLICY to view all the relations and roles/users with policies attached on the currently connected database\.

-Only policies created on provisioned clusters appear in these system views\.

 Following are some examples of the information that you can find using system views\.